pvandervelde/mindvortex/src/posts/2018-12-03-Sofware-development-pipeline-In-the-build-system-or-not.md

 - Having the pipeline in the build system makes some assumptions that may not be correct in certain cases.
-    - The first assumption is that the build system is the center of all the work being done because the pipeline is controlled by the build system, thus requiring that all actions feedback into said build system.
+    - The first assumption is that the build system is the center of all the work being done because the pipeline is controlled by the build system, thus requiring that all actions feed back into said build system.
 This however shouldn't be a given, after all why would the build system be the core system and not the source control system or the issue tracker.
 In reality all systems are required to deliver high quality software.
 This means in most cases that none of these systems